-The last Chief of the Quahadi Comanche, Parker was both a major resistor to white settlers, as well as a leader in the tribe’s adjustment to reservation life.
+The last Chief of the Quahadi Comanche, Quanah Parker, was both a major resistor to white settlers and a leader in the tribe’s adjustment to reservation life.

-Quanah was born around 1845 to Chief Peta Nocona and Cynthia Ann Parker, a white captive of the Comanche, near the Wichita Mountains of Oklahoma.
-After 24 years of living with the Indians, Quanah’s mother was recaptured in the Battle of Pease River by Texas Rangers.
+Quanah was born around 1845 to Chief Peta Nocona and Cynthia Ann Parker, a white captive of the Comanche near the Wichita Mountains of Oklahoma.
+After 24 years of living with the Indians, Texas Rangers recaptured Quanah’s mother in the Battle of Pease River.
 After his wife’s recapture, Quanah’s father was a broken and bitter man and soon died.
-However, before his death, he told Quanah of his mother’s capture from the whites and with that, other tribesmen soon began to call him a half-breed and before long, the group split.
+However, before his death, he told Quanah of his mother’s capture from the whites, and with that, other tribesmen soon began to call him a half-breed, and before long, the group split.

-Quanah joined the Destanyuka band of the Comanche, but later formed his own band called the Quahadi, which eventually grew to become one of the largest and most notorious Comanche bands on the Great Plains.
+Quanah joined the Destanyuka band of the Comanche but later formed his own band called the Quahadi, which eventually grew to become one of the most prominent and most notorious Comanche bands on the Great Plains.

-Though Quanah had recruited some 700 warriors from not only his own tribe, but also that of the Cheyenne, Arapaho and Kiowa, the attack on the Adobe Walls camp, occurring on June 27, 1874, was in vain.
-The buffalo camp, where only 28 men resided, fought off the Indians with their superior weapons and the warriors were forced to retreat.
-Quanah was wounded in what is referred to as The Second Battle of Adobe Walls and within a year, Parker and his band of Quahadis surrendered and moved to the Kiowa – Comanche reservation in southwestern Oklahoma.
+Though Quanah had recruited some 700 warriors from not only his tribe but also that of the Cheyenne, Arapaho, and Kiowa, the attack on the Adobe Walls camp, occurring on June 27, 1874, was in vain.
+The buffalo camp, where only 28 men resided, fought off the Indians with their superior weapons, and the warriors were forced to retreat.
+Quanah was wounded in what is referred to as The Second Battle of Adobe Walls.
+Within a year, Parker and his band of Quahadis surrendered and moved to southwestern Oklahoma’s Kiowa – Comanche reservation.

-Though most of the Indians found the transition to reservation life extremely difficult, Quanah adapted so easily that he was soon made chief.
-For the next 25 years, he provided leadership — promoting self-sufficiency and self-reliance on the reservation — building schools, creating ranching operations, and planting crops.
+Though most Indians found the transition to reservation life extremely difficult, Quanah adapted so quickly that he was soon made chief.
+For the next 25 years, he provided leadership, promoted self-sufficiency and self-reliance on the reservation, built schools, created ranching operations, and planted crops.
 He also served as a judge on the tribal court and established the Comanche police force.
-Overall, he encouraged the tribe to learn the vast majority of the white man’s ways.
-However, he did not reject the Comanche traditions altogether, continuing to maintain five wives, refusing to cut his long braids, and rejecting Christianity.
-Through his own investments, he became a wealthy man, some say, the wealthiest Native American of the time.
+He encouraged the tribe to learn most of the white man’s ways.
+However, he did not reject the Comanche traditions altogether, maintaining five wives, refusing to cut his long braids, and rejecting Christianity.
+Through his investments, he became a wealthy man, some say the wealthiest Native American of the time.

 Though praised by many in his tribe, Quanah was also criticized for “selling out to the white man.”
-He also received rebuke because he was not elected Chief by the Comanche tribe, but rather, was appointed the role by federal agents.
-Because of this and the claim that Quanah was never given the title of chief before 1875, many assert that Chief Horseback is actually the last Comanche chief.
+He also received rebuke because he was not elected Chief by the Comanche tribe but was appointed by federal agents.
+Because of this and the claim that Quanah was never given the title of chief before 1875, many assert that Chief Horseback was the last Comanche chief.

 Despite his efforts to protect the tribe and their reservation lands, in 1901, the U.S. Government voted to break up the Kiowa – Comanche reservation into individual holdings and open it to settlement by outsiders.